Bruno Locher

 Bruno Locher is a Swiss retired footballer who played in the 1950s as striker.

 Locher first played for SC Kleinhüningen and joined FC Basel's first team for their 1956–57 season under manager Béla Sárosi.
 After playing in four test matches, Locher played his domestic league debut for his new club in the home game at the Landhof on 28 October 1956 as Basel won 3–0 against Chiasso.

-Locher played only one season for Basel and during this time he played a total of 11 games scoring one goal.
-Five of these games were in the Nationalliga A, one in the Swiss Cup and five were friendly games.
-He scored his goal on the test game against Biel-Bienne on 29 July 1956.
+Locher played only one season for Basel, and during this time, he played a total of 11 games, scoring one goal.
+Five of these games were in the Nationalliga A, one in the Swiss Cup, and five were friendly games.
+He scored his goal in the test game against Biel-Bienne on 29 July 1956.